 This course is designed to introduce word processing concepts and applications.
 Topics include preparation of a variety of documents and mastery of specialized software functions.
 Upon completion, students should be able to work effectively in a computerized word processing environment.
+(F. Sp.
+S.)

-OST 140 Internet Comm/Research (1 2 2) Draraquisitas Nona
+OST 140 Internet Comm/Research (1 2 2)

 This course provides a working knowledge of Internet usage and research for the modern office.
 Emphasis is placed on using search engines, email, Web sites, Web servers, communication services, and e-business to obtain information vital to the current office environment.
 Upon completion, students should be able to use the Internet to research any office topics required for employment.
+(Sp.)

-OST 148 Medical Coding Billing and Insurance (3 0 3) Prerequisites: None Corequisites: None This course intro duces fundamentals of media
+OST 148 Medical Coding Billing and Insurance (3 0 3)

 This course introduces fundamentals of medical coding, billing, and insurance.
 Emphasis is placed on the medical billing cycle to include third party payers, coding concepts, and form preparation.
 Upon completion, students should be able to explain the life cycle of and accurately complete a medical insurance claim.
+(F.)